open-telemetry/semantic-conventions/docs/database/redis.md

 This attribute has stability level RELEASE CANDIDATE.

-**[3]:** If readily available and if there is a single operation name that describes the database call.
+**[3] `db.operation.name`:** If readily available and if there is a single operation name that describes the database call.
 The operation name MAY be parsed from the query text, in which case it SHOULD be the single operation name found in the query.

 **[4] `db.response.status_code`:** The status code returned by the database.
 Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
 Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.
 This attribute has stability level RELEASE CANDIDATE.

-**[5]:** If the operation failed and status code is available.
+**[5] `db.response.status_code`:** If the operation failed and status code is available.

 **[6] `error.type`:** The `error.type` SHOULD match the `db.response.status_code` returned by the database or the client library, or the canonical name of exception that occurred.
 When using canonical exception type name, instrumentation SHOULD do the best effort to report the most relevant type.
 For example, if the original exception is wrapped into a generic one, the original exception SHOULD be preferred.